When life gives you lemons, draw them, 11 x 14 inches dry pastels, graphite on paper

 Sumac Bushes, front and back details, acrylics on canvas; functionalSumac Bushes, refurbished directors chair, acrylics on canvas; functional

-Four cropped pieces of the 1999 painting that inspired this chair hang above it, framed red; the chair and small paintings are a set.
+Four cropped pieces of the 1999 painting that inspired this chair hang above it, updated and framed with red narrow plastic w/glass frames.
+The chair and small paintings are a set.

 Interactive